 I burnt out after one year, dropped out of college, bought a beat-up VW and drove across the country alone with no plans and no maps (we didn’t have smart phones back in ‘em old days).

 The next 10 years are too embarrassing to talk about.
 But let’s just say that 10% of the time I was brilliantly creative and made some great shit, and the other 90% of the time I was a starving artist, literally, like I stole food sometimes.
-Fortunately, I did have lots of sex.
+Fortunately, I did finally have sex.

 This is getting long-winded, so let’s skip to the present.
 I am an artist.
 Sometimes I wish I wasn’t because then maybe my 20s wouldn’t have been such a train-wreck.
 But I am an artist, and there’s no compromising on that.
 I was born an artist and I will die an artist.
 If you are an artist, then you know what I’m talking about.
 If you think I’m being dramatic and should get a normal job already, then you are not an artist, lucky you.